metabase/metabase/docs/questions/native-editor/writing-sql.md

 ![explore restuls button](../images/explore-results.png)

-## Turn a SQL question into a model to enable drill-through
+## To enable drill-through, turn a SQL question into a model and set the data types

 Visualizations created with SQL do not have [drill-through][drill-through] capability.
 To enable drill-through on a SQL question, you can turn it into a model: